nelsonii/JoystickEnclosures/README.md

  Print flat surfaces down!
 You may need to rotate the TOP 180 in your slicer.

-* Newest Cirque sensors are now found under CirquePoint
-* The TrackPoint folder is being deprecated!
+CIRQUEPOINT requires:
+* Adafruit QTPy -or- Adafruit KB2040
+* Cirque Pinnacle GlidePoint 35mm Sensor.
+KB2040 supports 40mm Sensor.
+(Mouser)
+* Cases now snap together.
+Use super glue to lock closed.

-TRACKPOINT requires:
+TRACKPOINT (DEPRECATED) requires:
  * Adafruit QT PY
  * Cirque Pinnacle TrackPoint 35mm sensor (Mouser)
  * Use Super Glue to close the case.
+ * >> Newest Cirque sensors are now found under CirquePoint
+ * >> The TrackPoint folder is being deprecated!

  Print flat surfaces down!
 You may need to rotate the DISC 180 in your slicer.

  SolderingJig also needs to be rotated 180 (flat side down).
 The Jig helps hold the sensor during soldering.

 JOYCON requires: